August 17 is National Nonprofit Day 2026

 Do you have a website?
 If so, you’ll want to run it through an accessibility tool.
 These tools will help to identify accessibility issues and show you how to fix them.
 The SETWorks team used the WAVE tool, which is available for free, to test and improve the page you’re currently viewing.

-If you come across a website with major accessibility barriers, you may want to let the organization know.
+If you come across a website with major accessibility barriers, don’t hesistate to speak up.
 Many website owners are not even aware that their website has accessibility issues.
 Or, they may not understand why accessibility is so important.
 Your feedback can help them make their website more accessible and inclusive for all.
 WC3 has some sample emails you can adapt for your use.

 Before you host your next virtual meeting or event, take some simple steps to make it more accessible.
 WC3 has a free accessibility checklist for meetings, conferences, and events.
 For example, you might turn on live captions for your Zoom meeting.
 Or you could describe visual information out loud, such as text and graphics on slides or what is happening during the meeting.